DanielleMStevens/Mining_Known_MAMPs/Methods.md

   -o: output file name
   ```

+  ### 6. Parse fastANI output, use to filter clonal genomes, and plot final ANI figure

   The output files can be parsed for their ANI values and to be compared in respect to the MAMP eptitopes found using the R script below: